ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-binary_to_decimal : convert Binary number to decimal 12-combinations : prints all possible combinations of two letters, except oo 13-print_float : prints a number with two decimal places 100-decimal_to_hexadecimal : converts a number from base 10 to base 16
+11-binary_to_decimal : convert Binary number to decimal 12-combinations : prints all possible combinations of two letters, except oo 13-print_float : prints a number with two decimal places 100-decimal_to_hexadecimal : converts a number from base 10 to base 16 101-rot13 : encodes and decodes text using the rot13 encryption